code4recovery/online-meeting-list/README.md

 ## Deploy to your Website

 1. In the project directory, run `npm run build`.
+This creates new minified javascript files.
+1. Now copy just the javascript the files to your website.
+1. Update your `<script src="">` tag with the new URL.

 ## Contributing